 - Proficient in Word, Excel and knowledge of ERP databases.

 - Strong experience in industrial/mining safety and health programs.

 - Excellent Healthcare Benefits – medical, vision, dental

-- 401K with company matching
+- 401K with company matching and fixed annual contributions

 - Vacation + Paid Holidays